MEET OUR TEAM

 Speech Language Pathologist

-Jennifer Gomez is a passionate and experienced speech-language pathologist with over a decade of dedication to the field of communication.
+Jennifer Gomez is the Clinical Manager at Be Heard Speech Therapy.
+She is a passionate and experienced speech-language pathologist with over a decade of dedication to the field of communication.
 After working as a licensed Speech-Language Pathology Assistant (SLPA) for 9 years, Jennifer earned her Master of Science in Communication Sciences and Disorders from Baylor University, graduating with highest honors.
 She now proudly holds her Certificate of Clinical Competence (CCC) from ASHA.

 Jennifer strongly believes that connection over compliance is key to meaningful progress, and she implements this philosophy in every session.
 Her therapy approach is client-centered, strengths-based, and rooted in neurodiversity-affirming practices that celebrate each individual’s unique communication profile.